KU Preservation Starts Here

-- We are working with KU toward the establishment of a National Historic District in the heart of campus.
+- Working with KU toward the establishment of a National Historic District in the heart of campus.
 If we succeed, this district would attract national attention to KU's beautiful campus and be a giant step toward its preservation for future generations.

-We are advocating a serene and naturalistic Heritage Garden along Jayhawk Boulevard.
+Advocating for a serene and naturalistic Heritage Garden along Jayhawk Boulevard.
 We submitted detailed conceptual plans to the KU administration, and now the University's master landscape plan earmarks the proposed site for a garden.
-You can take a look at the garden proposal elsewhere on this site. (learn more)
+You can take a look at the garden proposal elsewhere on this site.
+(Campus Heritage Plan)

 We need your help

 We advocated preservation and adaptive reuse of KU's oldest surviving structure, the What gets preserved, or fails to get preserved, in the next decade will shape the campus for the next century.

 Tax-deductible contributions may be made in our name to the KU Endowment Association, P.O.
 Box 928, Lawrence, KS.
 66044-0928.
 New members receive a complimentary copy of "Historic Mount Oread," with its photos and histories of KU landmarks.
 You'll also be invited to our spring and fall meetings at KU.
 Please Join Now!